Study in Hawaii

 Learning Opportunities on Oahu

-HELP students have numerous opportunities to use English and improve their communication skills through once-in-lifetime activities on the island of Oahu.
-Students can learn about the history and culture of Hawaii, discover nature, meet people from various ethnic backgrounds, and experience the Hawaiian lifestyle.
+HELP students have numerous opportunities to use English and improve their communication skills through once-in-lifetime activities on Oahu.
+Students can learn about the history and culture of Hawaiʻi, discover nature, meet people from various ethnic backgrounds, and experience the Hawaiian lifestyle.
 Every week, HELP faculty organize trips and extra-curricular activities for students, extending the learning experience to outside of the classroom.
 Students can also explore the island in their free time.

 View Larger Map